 Can You Have Bipolar and BPD?

 Yes.
-While it’s important for you to be aware of the differences between bipolar and BPD, there is a chance you can have a dual diagnosis.
-In order to clarify whether you do or not, you must show signs of symptoms unique to both bipolar and BPD:
+While you need to be aware of the differences between bipolar and BPD, there is a chance you can have a dual diagnosis.
+To clarify whether you do or not, you must show signs unique to both bipolar and BPD:

 Unique Symptoms of Bipolar Disorder: